tiagodc/TreeLS/README.md

 - Tree region assignment
 - Stem points detection at single tree and plot levels
 - Stem segmentation at single tree and plot levels
-- Forest inventory (diameter + height)
+- Forest inventory
-- Methods for aiding research and applications involving point clouds and forests
+- Research and other applications

 ## Installation from source